luccasousa00/auladevopsfundamentalslucca/README.md

-# Projetos do curso Aula Devops Fundamentals
+## Projeto do curso Aula Devops Fundamentals

 codigoTerraform: recurso Terraform para a criação no Azure